NJC (Douglass) Math Faculty in 1946

 She remained at Rutgers until her retirement in 1991.

-She has 70 publications (all under the name of Jane Cronin).
+She has 70 publications (most under the name of Jane Cronin).

 models of schizophrenia, cardiac fibers and cellular oscillations.